Triple Goddesses and the Maiden, Mother and Crone Concept

 I think the idea of seeing triple goddesses as embodying specific ages is a modern misnomer.
 Consider The Norns of Norse mythology.
 Nowhere in the sagas or Eddas does it define the Norns as being young, middle-aged, and old.
 But when The Norns are portrayed in mainstream media, they are almost always depicted as a young girl, a mother, and an elderly crone.
 Age seems to be a recurring trend that we, people in modern times, apply to older myths and lore that never truly focused on it.

 Modern Concept of the Triple Goddess: Maiden, Mother and Crone

 The Maiden: Symbolism and Deities

-The Maiden is the young girl, before child-bearing years, usually depicted as a teen.
-However, technically the Maiden is also a girl in her infant and childhood, as well as adolescence.
+The Maiden is the young girl, before child-bearing years, usually depicted as a teenager.
+However, technically the Maiden is also a girl in her infancy and childhood, as well as through adolescence.
 The Maiden aspect of the Goddess corresponds to the Waxing Moon phase.
 She is our youth, our new beginnings, our birth, when we begin walking our path in the craft.
 She is Spring, when the earth has just awakened from a long slumber.
 As far as young girl deities that may be considered “Maiden”, here are a few: Persephone, Eostre, and Artemis.
 Sometimes the term maiden goddess is applied to any goddess who doesn’t marry and/or have children.